Gas lighting: Background

 Accumulating and escaping gases were known originally among coal miners for their adverse effects rather than their useful characteristics.
 Coal miners described two types of gases, one called the choke damp and the other fire damp.
-In 1667, a paper detailing the effects of these gases was entitled, "A Description of a Well and Earth in Lancashire taking Fire, by a Candle approaching to it.
-Imparted by Thomas Shirley, Esq an eye-witness."
+In 1667, a paper describing how in Lancashire gas escaping from a coal pit underground could be lit at the surface of a nearby spring.

 British clergyman and scientist Stephen Hales experimented with the actual distillation of coal, thereby obtaining a flammable liquid.
 He reported his results in the first volume of his Vegetable Statics, published in 1726.
 From the distillation of "one hundred and fifty-eight grains [10.2 g] of Newcastle coal, he stated that he obtained 180 cubic inches [2.9 L] of gas, which weighed 51 grains [3.3 g], being nearly one third of the whole."
 Hales's results garnered attention decades later as the unique chemical properties of various gases became understood through the work of Joseph Black, Henry Cavendish, Alessandro Volta, and others.

 A 1733 publication by Sir James Lowther in the Philosophical Transactions of the Royal Society detailed some properties of coal gas, including its flammability.
 Lowther demonstrated the principal properties of coal gas to different members of the Royal Society.
 He showed that the gas retained its flammability after storage for some time.
 The demonstration did not result in identification of utility.

 Minister and experimentalist John Clayton referred to coal gas as the "spirit" of coal.
 He discovered its flammability by an accident.
 The "spirit" he isolated from coal caught fire by coming in contact with a candle as it escaped from a fracture in one of his distillation vessels.
 He stored the coal gas in bladders, and at times he entertained his friends by demonstrating the flammability of the gas.
 Clayton published his findings in Philosophical Transactions.